DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/Feature_extraction_Container/docs/README.md

 ## Contact

-For questions or support, please contact [your.email@example.com].
+For questions or support, please contact Dilanjan DK (ddiyabal@uwo.ca).

+## Copyright

+© 2025 Dilanjan DK and BrainLab, University of Western Ontario.
+All rights reserved.

+This software and its documentation are proprietary and confidential.
+Unauthorized copying, transfer, or use of this software, its documentation, and related materials, via any medium, is strictly prohibited without prior written consent from the copyright holders.